What are The Benefits of VoIP for Businesses?

 There are a number of handy benefits to upgrading your landline to a virtual telephone system and lower costs are only the beginning.
 Below, we’ve listed just a few of the top reasons businesses like yours are switching over to VoIP providers:

 - Scalability – Legacy phone systems (such as ISDN systems) can be clunky and expensive.
 They are also limited to either 2 or 30 channels per circuit, making it very hard to scale up effectively.
 With a VoIP phone system, this is not an issue.
 You can simply add more employees to the system when necessary.
 You’ll no longer have to run across the office to answer the phone again.

-More features – There are a whole range of features which are either not available or just too expensive on landline systems.
+- More features – There is a whole range of features which are either not available or just too expensive on landline systems.
 Things like voicemail, email voicemail and having on-hold music or a voice message of your choice.

 - Flexibility – Phones can be moved across the office with limited fuss.
 You can even travel with your phone number and this can be particularly useful if you have a business trip or like to work out of the office.
 We’re big fans of this ourselves.
 Work is much more fun in your slippers.

 - Cheaper – For almost every business, a VoIP phone system will work out cheaper than an ISDN system.
 But don’t think of VoIP as ‘the cheap option’ – It’s normally of a much higher quality.
 (Note: the quality of a virtual telephone system depends heavily on the quality of your internet connection.
 Our engineers recommend that you couple any VoIP phone system with a superfast broadband connection).

 - Most VoIP related issues can be fixed remotely and in a matter of minutes.
 There’s no need to shut down operations or call in an engineer.